Both choices have significant emotional and practical implications, from cost and safety to independence and social connection.

 After comparing those two lists, you’ll have a better sense of the tasks your older adult will need additional help with – anything that isn’t already covered.

-In some cases, looking at this list makes it evident that in-home care will work best.
+In some cases, this list makes it clear that in-home care is the best option.
 In other instances, assisted living might be the clear choice.

 2. Understand the Differences Between In-Home Care and Assisted Living

-Before you can choose between in-home care and assisted living, it’s essential to understand how they work.
+Before you choose between in-home care and assisted living, it’s essential to understand how each works.

 Here are the basics and key pros and cons for each.